Fix ModuleNotFoundError in VS Code: 5 Causes and Fixes

 Sometimes VS Code has a python.defaultInterpreterPath hardcoded in .vscode/settings.json that overrides your selection:

-Fix: Update the path to your venv, or delete the setting and use Command Palette to select the interpreter.
+Fix: Update the path to your venv, or delete the setting and use the Command Palette to select the interpreter manually.

 Diagnostic Checklist